Creating a DataPortal

 The DataPortal will have a similar structure to the "Simple Survey" example excel file that is available on the Create New DataPortal Page, since we are essentially creating one table in the database.

-The excel file used in this Tutorial is available here.
-Download BlueBikes DataPortal Excel
+The Excel file used in this tutorial is available here: Download BlueBikes DataPortal Model (xlxs)

 In the master sheet, we name the database, and use the